Sampaguitas/pdb_client/README.md

 https://git-scm.com/downloads
 ```

-Make sure you have already cloned the back end of this app:
+Make sure that you have already cloned the back end of this app:

 ```
 https://github.com/Sampaguitas/pdb_server